Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

+In summary, we find that the model has fixed-point solutions for which the mean and variance of the neuronal activities are determined in a configuration-dependent manner [Eqs.(\ref{realization_probability_eta}), (\ref{macro_consistency_fp}), and (\ref{self-consistent_equation_fp})].
+Then, even for fixed-point solutions with the same statistics of neuronal activities, we find that their stability depends on the individual configurations.
+For the fixed-point solution for which Eqs.(\ref{microscopic_stability}) and (\ref{macroscopic_stability}) are satisfied, configurations that yield stable fixed points exist with a non-zero probability.
+To check the stability of the numerically observed fixed points, we compute the values of $m_{\mathrm{f}}\theta _1$, $D_0$, $a_1$, and $1-a_1-2a_2$ for different values of $m_{\mathrm{f}}$ [Fig.\ref{figure_stability_condition_fp}(a)].

-We find that the conditions for the stability are actually satisfied for a certain range of $m_{\mathrm{f}}$, although the condition $1-a_1-2a_2>0$ is not satisfied for small values of $m_{\mathrm{f}}$, and the condition $m_{\mathrm{f}}\theta _1<1$ is not satisfied for large values of $m_{\mathrm{f}}$ [Fig.\ref{figure_stability_condition_fp}].
-We find that all fixed points observed in numerical simulations including those shown in Fig.\ref{figure_single_EI_pair_nonzerosum} fall in this range of $m_{\mathrm{f}}$ for the stablity [Fig.\ref{size_dependence}(b) in Appendix \ref{system_size_dependence}].
-This contrasts with fixed points that are occasionally observed for the model with zero-sum synaptic weights [See Fig.\ref{size_dependence}(c) in Appendix \ref{system_size_dependence}].
-Fixed points of that model never satisfy the microscopic stability condition.
+We find that the conditions for the stability are actually satisfied for a certain range of $m_{\mathrm{f}}$ [orange arrows in Fig.\ref{figure_stability_condition_fp}(a)].
+We find that all fixed points observed in numerical simulations, including those shown in Fig.\ref{figure_single_EI_pair_nonzerosum}, fall in this range of $m_{\mathrm{f}}$ [Fig.\ref{figure_stability_condition_fp}(b)].
+This contrasts with fixed points that are occasionally observed for the finely tuned model with large $g_0$.
+Fixed points of that model never satisfy the corresponding stability condition.
 This implies that fixed points do not exist in the thermodynamic limit.
-Based on this comparison, the stability of fixed points in the non-zero-sum case is attributed to the reduction of $a_1$ and $a_1+2a_2$ due to the additional synchronous microscopic fluctuations caused by the sum of the synaptic weights for each neuron.
-In the above analysis, we find that the stability condition itself does not depend on the values of $g_0$, while the probability of the convergence of the solution in Eq.(\ref{series_solution_fp}) does depend on it.
-For small $g_0$, the value of $\eta (0)$ that satisfies Eq.(\ref{macro_consistency_fp}) with a value of $m_{\mathrm{f}}$ within the range of stability is very large.
-Such a value of $\eta (0)$ is unlikely to be realized.
-This explains the reason that we do not observe fixed points for a very small $g_0$ and also suggests that fixed points exist with a very small probability for such small $g_0$.
+In the above analysis, we find that the condition given by Eqs.(\ref{microscopic_stability}) and (\ref{macroscopic_stability}) itself does not depend on the values of $g_0$, while the probability of realizing stable fixed points does depend on it.
+For small $g_0$, the values of $\eta (t)$ that satisfy Eq.(\ref{macro_consistency_fp}) with a value of $m_{\mathrm{f}}$ within the range of stability is very large.
+The realization probability of such a large value of $\eta (t)$ is expected to be small from Eq.(\ref{realization_probability_eta}).
+This explains the reason that we do not observe fixed points for a very small $g_0$ and also suggests that stable fixed points still exist, albeit with a very small probability, for such small $g_0$.